 Selecting encounter options sets up several defaults to aid in efficiency when creating a new encounter.
 Note that these are simply defaults and a user can override the information.
 Also, if the encounter is created from an appointment ticket number or enters a patient's name when creating a new encounter, all of the pre-existing defaults prevail and override these settings.
-See also the FAQs about the new CMS-1500 form version 02/12.

 To set encounter options

-- Click Settings >Options > Encounter Options.
+- Click Settings > Options > Encounter Options.

 - Choose settings.
 See below.
 These settings will become the default for each encounter that is created.